Mesks/LFCNforV-PCC/README.md

 - pointCloudCompress_testSequence: If you need to run our batch file directly, you must store the five decompressed sequence files and the corresponding normal files in this folder, otherwise you may not be able to verify the experimental data in the paper.

 ## <b>Input File
-First, unzip "pointCloudCompress_testSequence.zip" to the same location as the two empty folders in order to ensure that the batch files run properly.

 You can download the official test sequences provided by MPEG in the 3 resources mentioned above, but for some reasons, they no longer provide the complete sequence of loot, queen, redandblack, solder, and longdress described in the paper, but basketball_player is still provided.
 If needed you can still download the sequences mentioned in the paper here: http://plenodb.jpeg.org/pc/8ilabs/

 Please decompress the obtained test sequence to the "/pointCloudCompress_testSequence" path.
 For example, for the input point cloud file of the first frame of the soldier sequence, it should be found by "/pointCloudCompress_testSequence/soldier/Ply/soldier_vox10_0536.ply", and the corresponding The normal file should be able to be found via "pointCloudCompress_testSequence/soldier/soldier_n/soldier_vox10_0536_n.ply".
 If you are using the normal calculated by MeshLab based on the input file, although it can be run, the compressed PSNR may be different from the PSNR recorded in the official test file, and may not be consistent with our experimental results.